How Can a U.S. Company Hire a Foreign Employee? A Step-by-Step Guide

 Understanding Visa Options

-The first step in hiring a foreign employee is determining the appropriate visa category.
+The first step to how to hire a foreign employee is determining the appropriate visa category.
 Some common work visa types include:

 Consider your prospective employee’s qualifications and the nature of their work to select the most suitable visa category.